dsecuredcom/dynamic-file-searcher/Readme.md

 ## Overview

 Dynamic File Searcher is an advanced, Go-based CLI tool designed for intelligent and deep web crawling.
 Its unique strength lies in its ability to dynamically generate and explore paths based on the target hosts, allowing for much deeper and more comprehensive scans than traditional tools.

 ### Key Differentiators

 - Dynamic path generation based on host structure for deeper, more intelligent scans
 - Optional base paths for advanced URL generation
+- Flexible word separation options for more targeted searches

 While powerful alternatives like nuclei exist, Dynamic File Searcher offers easier handling and more flexibility in path generation compared to static, template-based approaches.

 ### Examples of Use Cases